DSA Road Map

 - The medical evidence required for Specific Learning Difficulties such as Dyslexia or Dyscalculia is an assessment report from an Educational Psychologist conducted after your 16th birthday.

-- Contact Student Support for guidance if you are unsure of what constitutes appropriate medical evidence.
+- Contact Student Wellbeing for guidance if you are unsure of what constitutes appropriate medical evidence.

 Stage 3 DSA Application